Orders, decorations, and medals of Croatia

 The system of honours of the Republic of Croatia was established after the independence of Croatia in 1991.
 There are nineteen main decorations conferred since 2019, in addition to several other medals and awards.

 The President of the Republic of Croatia confers decoration and awards of the Republic of Croatia on their own initiative or at the suggestion of the State Commission for Decorations and Awards.
 Decorations and awards can be conferred on Croatian or foreign nationals, legal entities as well as units of the Armed Forces of the Republic of Croatia and the Ministry of the Interior.

 Velered - Red - Spomenica

-The orders, decorations, and medals authorized under the law instituted in 1995 are listed below in their order of precedence.
+The orders, decorations, and medals currently authorized are listed below in their order of precedence.
 Some orders were instituted in 1992.